Z11mm/sca-project-c2-app-api/README.md

 * In production mode, run `docker-compose -f docker-compose-prod.yml build` to create a production-ready image.

-* `npm run test`
+* `npm run test-script`

-Launches the test runner in the interactive watch mode.
+Launches the local test environment with a bash script  .

 ## Infrastructure Provisioning